-Sometimes our dogs seem so intelligent and then they get zapped by skunk spray.
+Sometimes our dogs seem so intelligent, and then they get zapped by skunk spray.

 A dog who gets hit at point-blank range will have a soaking-wet face and eyes that are watery and red from irritation.
-Act quickly and keep your dog outdoors so he doesn’t run into the house to rub his face all over your furniture in an attempt to ease the agony.
+Act quickly and keep your dog outdoors, so he doesn’t run into the house to rub his face all over your furniture in an attempt to ease the agony.
 Wrap him in a towel and bathe his eyes with a soothing eyewash solution available from your drugstore.

 Here’s the de-skunking recipe you need for any-sized dog:

-¼ to ½ cup baking soda
+½ cup baking soda

 1 tsp liquid dishwasher soap (Dawn Dishwashing Detergent is often recommended, but any dish soap will work)

 Commercially prepared skunk odor remover or douches that remove skunk scents from fur are also available.
+You can try Tricotine Liquid Douche Concentrate or any over-the-counter douche.
 Ask your veterinarian for advice on which product works best.
-You can try Tricotine Liquid Douche Concentrate or any over-the-counter douche.

 If they are red and watering, your dog may have taken a direct hit in the face.
-Skunk spray won’t blind the dog, but it’s very painful.
+Skunk spray won’t blind the dog, but it’s excruciating.
 Contact a vet.

 Wash colorfast inanimate objects ( buildings, decks, etc.) that have been sprayed with one cup of liquid laundry bleach per gallon of water.
 CAUTION – THIS MAY BLEACH THE BUILDINGS, DECKS, ETC. Try it on a small area if bleaching may be a problem.
 The bleach must come in contact with the spot where the secretion was sprayed.
-Repeated applications may be necessary for large amounts of the skunk spray.
-DO NOT USE BLEACH ON HUMANS, PETS OR CLOTHING.
+Repeated applications may be necessary for large amounts of skunk spray.
+DO NOT USE BLEACH ON HUMANS, PETS, OR CLOTHING.

-The yard: Spray that has drifted over a large area can be neutralized by mixing 1 gallon of clear vinegar and 1 cup of non-foaming cleanser (such as liquid dishwasher soap) in a backpack garden sprayer.
+Spray that has drifted over a large area can be neutralized by mixing 1 gallon of clear vinegar and 1 cup of non-foaming cleanser (such as liquid dishwasher soap) in a backpack garden sprayer.
 Spray down the area with the skunk smell; it will be neutralized on contact.